 Each year our programme welcomes participants from more than 45 countries.
 It is important to have the ability to interact and work with people from very diverse cultures and backgrounds.

 In addition, it is important that each participant has adequate knowledge on Microsoft Office tools as they will be used on regular basis during the study.
 Should you be not so confident with your knowledge on these, please make sure to have completed some courses yourself before the programme starts.

-The IHS Academic Selection Committee will review your application and decide on the admission status to the programme.
+The IHS Academic Selection Committee will review your application and decide on your admission status to the programme.
 Please be aware that this programme is very selective.
-Fulfilling all above mentioned admission requirements does not necessarily guarantee you an admissions offer.
-While assessing your application, we use the following selection criteria to determine whether you can receive the admission to the Master’s programmes.
+Fulfilling all the above-mentioned admission requirements does not necessarily guarantee you an admissions offer.
+While assessing your application, we use the following selection criteria to determine whether you can receive admission to the Master’s programmes.

-Note: Plagiarism is not appreciated and it will lead directly to a rejection.
+Note: Plagiarism is not appreciated, and it will lead directly to rejection.